adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 image:
   path: /assets/img/mental-health/mental-health.png
 description: >
-  This section breaks down each of the variables by treatment to see if there is correlation between them.
+  This section breaks down each of the categories by treatment to see if there is correlation between them.
 hide_description: true
 sitemap: false
 permalink: /projects/2024-04-11-mental-health-treatment-analysis/